Ignorance Is No Excuse For Investment Failure

 The reason I say that is because smart investors believe they know stuff.
 Dumb investors realize how little they know, so they test everything to figure out what's true.

-I’m as dumb as they get, but I suppose that’s why my portfolio earned a positive return in 2008 while so many “smart investors” lost money.
+I'm as dumb as they get, but I suppose that's why my portfolio earns consistent positive returns in most market environments.

 You see, the only difference between you and me is I already know I can't invest my way out of a paper bag if brain power is required.